Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.collection.v1.EventModified"></a>
+<a name="lbm.collection.v1.EventModifiedContract"></a>

-### EventModified
+### EventModifiedContract
-EventModified is emitted when the information of a token class or contract is modified.
+EventModifiedContract is emitted when the information of a contract is modified.

 Since: 0.46.0 (finschia)